 Chip Griffin from CustomScoop has just offered to sponsor tomorrow morning’s “anything-goes social media breakfast” in Boston.
 This means that CustomScoop will pick up the tab, dosage and you can save your small bills.

 Disclosure: CustomScoop is a regular sponsor of my New Comm Road podcast.

 There’s a very good why I’m cooking — or pretending to — in a Facebook video and not at tomorrow’s 8:00am social media breakfast: I want to make sure you don’t end up with a stomach ache.

 Alas, refractionist becoming a world-class chef — or even a halfway decent one — has never been my [...]

 The ExperienceCurve, website CustomScoop, and Blogstring.com have all started their own Social Media Top 10 lists since the debut of SMT10 last Friday.
 If you follow suit, be sure to use the SMT10 Technorati tag.

 New term from PodCamp Pittsburgh becomes “overnight success.”

-I’m talking about the good old-fashioned breakfast food that will be on the menu at the Pour House in downtown Boston next Wednesday 8:00am, when some of the best and brighest from Boston’s [...]
+I’m talking about the good old-fashioned breakfast food that will be on the menu at the Pour House in downtown Boston next Wednesday 8:00am, visit this site when some of [...]

-Beginning Monday, September 10, I’ll be leading a five-week webinar about understanding and using RSS, blog monitoring, and blogger relations.
+Beginning Monday, thumb September 10, pharmacy I’ll be leading a five-week webinar about understanding and using RSS, blog monitoring, and blogger relations.

 The webinar is called “Monitoring and Participating in Online Conversations” and is part of the Shel Holtz Webinars series.